asimonder/projectionFoam/README.md

 # projectionFoam
-Transient solver developed for OpenFOAM library to simulate incompressible, turbulent flows.
+A non-iterative OpenFOAM solver to simulate laminar and turbulent single-phase flows.
 The solver uses the projection algorithm for velocity-pressure decoupling.

 ## 2023
 Updated the solver for OpenFOAM v2006 and above.